HumanCellAtlas/data-portal-content/content/privacy/privacy/privacy.md

 The data controller will also rely on certain data processors to support the service and some of these processors will also be able to access the data listed above.
 A few non-exhaustive examples are listed below:

 - Google Analytics, which HCA relies on to analyze service usage (see https://www.google.com/analytics/terms/us.html).
 To learn more about how to opt out of Google’s use of cookies as part of its Analytics services, you may visit Google’s [Ads Settings](https://adssettings.google.com/authenticated).
-You will be able to prevent your data from being used by Google Analytics by installing Google’s opt-out browser add-on from the [Google Analytics Opt-out Page](https://tools.google.com/dlpage/gaoptout).
+You will be able to prevent your browsing data from being used by Google Analytics by installing Google’s opt-out browser add-on from the [Google Analytics Opt-out Page](https://tools.google.com/dlpage/gaoptout).
 - Zendesk, which HCA relies on to manage and respond to help requests.
 More information about Zendesk can be found at their [GDPR compliance statement](https://www.zendesk.com/company/customers-partners/eu-data-protection).

 ### 5. Will your personal data be transferred to third countries (i.e. countries not part of EU/EEA) and/or international organizations?